Beautiful care or beauty product labels - Early 20th century

 - 1 kg is about 2.2 pounds.

-Large 24-page French weekly newspaper "Le Gaulois du Dimanche" of September 1909 with beautiful Art Nouveau cover, many articles about history, fashion, arts, literature, music, kitchen, and many engravings and photos.
+Large 24-page French weekly newspaper "Le Gaulois du Dimanche" of October 1909 with beautiful Art Nouveau cover, many articles about history, fashion, arts, literature, music, kitchen, and many engravings and photos.

 Le Gaulois is a daily French literary and political newspaper founded on July 5, 1868.
 It became the property of press boss Arthur Meyer and was published until 1929 before being merged with the Figaro.
 Due to it large size, this magazine will be sent folded in half.

-8 French bills of exchange from 1960s with tax stamps.
+Set of 8 French bills of exchange from 1950s with tax stamps and rubber-stamps.

 These bills of exchange are financial instruments for loans between companies.
 Before the massive arrival of computers, these exchanges were carried out by hand as shown by these documents.